stat-teaching/SMDA-2023/README.md

 <!-- badges: end -->

-Material for the course “Statistical Methods And Data Analysis In Developmental Psychology” at the University of Padova.
+Material for the course “Statistical Methods And Data Analysis In Developmental Psychology” at the University of Padova (DPSS).

 # Lectures